The data controller is VONNE, 4th Floor, MEA House, Ellison Place, Newcastle NE1 8XS.

 VONNE won’t transfer your personal data internationally; or use your data for automatic profiling.

-We use an external website support company (Consult and Design) and IT support company (AERO) who can access our systems.
+We use an external website support company (Consult and Design, part of Land Digital) and IT support company (AERO Networks), whose personnel can access our systems.
 We will not share your details with any other third party.
 We use a customer relationship management system which is hosted on a secure server.

 VONNE does not hold any special categories of data for our members or subscribers, or for any attendees at events hosted by us, or that we are hosting with partners.